Matteo Spagnolo

-Matteo Spagnolo (born 10 January 2003) is an Italian professional basketball player for Dolomiti Energia Trento of the Lega Basket Serie A (LBA) on loan from Real Madrid Baloncesto.
+Matteo Spagnolo (born 10 January 2003) is an Italian professional basketball player for Saski Baskonia of the Spanish Liga ACB and the EuroLeague.

 Early life and career

 Spagnolo started playing basketball at the age of four and began his youth career with Aurora Brindisi.
 At age 12, he scored 78 points and 77 points in the semifinal and final of the regional under-14 championship, respectively.

 At Adidas Next Generation Tournament Munich in January 2020, Spagnolo averaged 9.5 points, 4.3 rebounds, and 3.3 assists per game, helping Real Madrid's under-18 team win the title.

 Professional career

 Stella Azzurra (2017–2018)

 At 13 years of age, Spagnolo moved to Rome to join Stella Azzurra.
 He made his Serie B debut at age 14, becoming the youngest Italian to play at the senior level.

-Real Madrid (2018–2021)
+Real Madrid (2018–2023)

-On 2 May 2018, he moved to Real Madrid in Spain, where he became the first Italian to join the club's youth academy.
+On 2 May 2018, Spagnolo moved to Spanish powerhouse Real Madrid, where he became the first Italian to join the club's youth academy.

 On 8 March 2020, Spagnolo made his senior debut for Real Madrid, playing 36 seconds in a Liga ACB loss to Zaragoza.

+Spagnolo mainly spent the 2019-2020 and 2020-2021 campaigns with the club's reserve team.